simopt-admin/simopt/docs/source/models/trafficsignal.rst

 Objectives
 ^^^^^^^^^^

-Minimize average queueing time for each car in the system.
+Minimize average waiting time for each car in the system.

 Constraints
 ^^^^^^^^^^^